Thoughts on Agile Acceptance

-Lee Allison.
+Cara Penyak, an Agile Project Leader on my team, volunteered at the Global Scrum Gathering in Orlando last week and brought me back a new friend, Lee Allison.
 Lucky me!
 I don’t even need to attend a conference to make new friends.
-Anyhow, Lee asked me to review his latest blog post
+Anyhow, Lee asked me to review his latest blog post “Agile Acceptance” and I thought what better topic to re-blog than this.

 A framework is defined as “a basic structure underlying a system, concept, or text.”
 Seems pretty straightforward but, among the agile community, frameworks are super polarizing for whatever reason.
 If frameworks represent a “basic structure” then they are surely intended to be adapted.
 Who cares which scaling framework you start or end with?